Best LPN Programs in Indiana

 Tuition and Costs

 Thinking about paying for LPN school is enough to make some people break into a sweat, but it’s actually more affordable than you might think.
 Students are expected to cover the costs of tuition, mandatory fees, textbooks and other course materials, and more.
-For example on costs, in-state tuition and fees for the LPN program at Ivy Tech Community College of Indiana is approximately $6,600, with an estimated $1,800 additional needed for books and supplies.
+For example on costs, in-state tuition and fees for the LPN program at Ivy Tech Community College of Indiana is just over $2,000 per semester, including textbooks.
 For students worried about paying for an LPN program, many schools offer financial aid, scholarships, and other resources to those who qualify.

 Indiana LPN Licensing Requirements